lhcb/starterkit-lessons/_sources/first-analysis-steps/minimal-dv-job.md.txt

 ```

 This imports the `DecayTreeTuple` class, and then creates an object called
-`dtt` representing our ntuple.
+`dtt` representing our ntuple-creating algorithm.
 Once DaVinci has run, the resulting ntuple will be saved in a folder within the
 output ROOT file called `TupleDstToD0pi_D0ToKpi`.

 The `Inputs` attribute specifies where `DecayTreeTuple` should look for
-particles, and here we want it to look at the output of the stripping line
+particles in the TES, and here we want it to look at the output of the stripping line
 we're interested in.

 As stripping lines can save many decays to a DST, the `Decay` attribute